Chriz42/modsec_help/README.md

-#configtest
+** configtest **
-simple test if everything went well.
+Test the generate locationMatches:

-add your loationsmatches to "modsec_9999.conf"
+1. add your loationsmatches to "configtest/modsechelp/modsec_9999.conf"

-and run bash run.sh
+2. "bash run.sh"

-everything will be copied to docker an started.
+3. docker handelsthe rest and start apache with modsec and your rules, syntax errors should be checked on startup

-Apache will load the configuration add check it on start up
+to test the matches you should set SecRuleEngine From DetectionOnly to On

 you could use "header_00_config_template.conf" as a template for modsec configuration tp generate your logfiles